-The operator command Processor (supervisor) interprets and acts upon directives received from the operator through the Teletype or other system input devices.
-If the system Teletype is the command input device DOS types an '\' indicating that it is ready to accept command input.
-Characters are read as typed and passed to the supervisor.
-If a back arrow is typed (\-), the previous character is deleted.
-If a hash mark is typed (#), the current line is deleted.
-After 72 characters have been typed, or when a Carriage Return is recognized, the supervisor is activated.
+The operator Command Processor (Supervisor) interprets and acts upon directive received from the operator through the Teletype or other system input devices.
+If the system Teletype or CRT is the command input device DOS types an '' indicating that it is ready to accept command input.
+Characters are read as typed and passed to the Supervisor.
+If a back arrow is typed (-), the previous character is deleted.
+If a hash mark is typed (#), the current line is deleted, and an '' asterisk is written to the system console to signify that the system is ready for another input.
+After 72 characters have been typed, or when a Carriage Return is recognized, the Supervisor is activated.
 Operator commands consist of at least one command word such as: